Hosting and Installing Ghost

 Amazon EC2 allows you the ability to try out Ghost for free for a year.
 If you are a new customer to Amazon's web services, then you get what they call a 'Micro' instance for free for 12 months.
 This lets you run your Ghost blog for free and gives you ample time to try out Ghost and see how you like it.

 The installation on each of these platforms is automatic, and we will show you how to do it in the next section.
 For now, you need to choose which hosting company you would like to go with.
-If you are having trouble choosing and would like more information, there is a post we put together over on allaboutghost.com that goes into extreme detail on which of these three companies you should choose and why.
+If you are having trouble choosing and would like more information, we put together a post that goes into extreme detail on which of these three companies you should choose and why.

 Click on the following link that corresponds to the hosting company you think you would like to go with and we will show you how to install Ghost.